search engine by freefind

 Hike up Vindbelgjarfjall

 The trail is 1.5 miles (2.4km) each way and is marked with small yellow stumps.
 First part of the trail runs through mostly flat land and takes about 30-45min.
 Once you reach the mountain, the trail goes up with some steep sections.
-As with Hverfell, the ascend looks worse than it is and a moderately fit person should need 45min to 1h to the top from where you have spectacular 360 degree views of the Lake Myvatn area.
+As with Hverfell, the ascent looks worse than it is and a moderately fit person should need 45min to 1h to the top from where you have spectacular 360-degree views of the Lake Myvatn area.

 Hiking up Vindbelgjarfjall should only be done from June through September when the weather is good.
 There is no admission fee and parking is free, too.